lindngo/amazon-alexa/README.md

 I expected home and kitchen, grocery and gourmet food, and baby products to be common orders over Alexa, because Alexa provides purchasing convenience for products needed frequently.
 For example, if a can opener breaks, the customer can easily say, “Hey Alexa, add a can opener to my shopping cart” and Alexa would understand without needing more detail.

 However, I thought it was strange that toys and games were on this list.
-This is because to purchase toys and games, the customer must know specifically what product they want to tell Alexa to add to cart.
+This is because in order to purchase toys and games, the customer must know what specific product they want to tell Alexa to add to cart.
 For instance, a customer can't tell Alexa "to add a Nintendo Switch game to my cart" because there are hundreds of Nintendo Switch games.
 As a result, the customer must know the specifics of this purchase, like by saying "Alexa, add the Nintendo Switch Mario Party 8 game to my cart".
 This led to me to hypothesize that children are ordering toys and games over Alexa.

 Next, I calculated the cancellation and return rates for each of the product categories.